 You can do this by either signing the release form we will supply to you or by agreeing to our terms and conditions when you pay online.

-Permission for re-use
+Permission to re-use material

 You need permission from the Library if you want to re-use moving image material — for example, in a broadcast, media production, or screening.